SpooniestBard/hhc2022/docs/hhc2022/elfen_ring/jolly_cicd.md

 Updating files: 100% (9320/9320), done.
 ```

 We're nearing the end here, but the main thing that we need to consider next is how to get the CI/CD runner agent to set up the host so that we can access it.
-We can see what the runner currently does by checking out by examining the repo's CI/CD configuration - ```.gitlab-ci.yml```.
+We can see what the runner currently does by examining the repo's CI/CD configuration - ```.gitlab-ci.yml```.
 This file is located in the root of the repository:

 ```
 grinchum-land:~/wordpress.flag.net.internal$ cat .gitlab-ci.yml